 Both meditation and yoga can provide healthy options for supplementing a medicated treatment approach that can benefit those recovering from both mental health disorders and substance abuse disorders.

 Even after a recovering person leaves rehab and returns to independent living, the benefits of yoga and mindfulness meditation can have continued benefits.

 There are many studies advocating the regular practice of meditation and yoga to help reduce the risk of relapse after leaving rehab.
 Learning to manage cravings and control stress triggers using healthy alternatives can be a key factor for remaining clean and sober after returning to independent living.

 Coupled with a strong relapse prevention strategy, regularly practicing meditation and yoga each day helps reduce the risk of relapse.
 Both yoga and meditation also provide a healthy way for the body to generate dopamine and endorphins naturally, which further reduces the need to return to a pattern of substance abuse.

 While there are a number of benefits for integrating mindfulness meditation and yoga into an addiction recovery program, it’s important to remember that alternative treatments are designed to be complementary treatments.
-Mindfulness meditation and yoga work best when combined with a tailored program of traditional addiction rehab treatments from Silvermist Recovery.
+Mindfulness meditation and yoga work best when combined with a tailored program of traditional addiction rehab treatments, like those offered at Silvermist.